SpirentOrion/cip-edu/README.md

 some other parser generator library.

 Finite state machines: Most of us know from reading RFCs that state machines form the basis of many protocols.
-But they're useful for modelling all sorts of processes and computations -- especially those that have to interact with the outside world via I/O. We've probably all written or maintained code that's trying to manage this sort of thing ad hoc.
+But they're useful for modeling all sorts of processes and computations -- especially those that have to interact with the outside world via I/O. We've probably all written or maintained code that's trying to manage this sort of thing ad-hoc.
 Without the rigor of state machines, how do you make this sort of code reliable and maintainable?
 Start with the [Wikipedia article](https://en.wikipedia.org/wiki/Finite-state_machine), and at least read through the "Classification" section.
 You can spider out from there.